 Harmonic analysis for 100X faster results

 Previously, to optimize performance, the flow for every turbomachinery blade in every row had to be painstakingly calculated — a prohibitively expensive undertaking.
-ANSYS 18.0 introduces harmonic analysis to solve these time-intensive problems in the frequency domain.
-You can now calculate as few as one blade per row to obtain up to a 100X accelerated, full wheel solution — with significant reductions in hardware requirements.
-Harmonic analysis is not an approximation — the results match the full wheel solution.
+Now you can use harmonic analysis to solve these time-intensive problems in the frequency domain.
+By calculating as few as one blade per row, you can obtain a full wheel solution up to 100X faster — with significant reductions in hardware requirements.
+Harmonic analysis is not an approximation: The results match the full wheel solution.
+Recently added capabilities include PT-TRS, equal pitch, FT-Inlet disturbance and conjugate heat transfer.

-With ANSYS 18.0, you can now apply complex vibrational modes from a cyclic modal analysis to CFX flutter analysis.
-This reduces the problem size and time to convergence for simulations of centrifugal compressors and other radial turbomachinery that have blades connected by a relatively thin hub at the outer radius.
-The newly added capability captures hub section movement that can complicate the movement of the blades.
+Now you can apply complex vibrational modes from a cyclic modal analysis to CFX flutter analysis.
+This reduces the problem size and time-to-convergence for simulations of centrifugal compressors and other radial turbomachinery that have blades connected by a relatively thin hub at the outer radius.
+This newly added capability captures hub section movement that can complicate the movement of the blades.
 These problems can be solved using Fourier transform or harmonic analysis.